 Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

-While Congress continues to consider repeal and replacement of the Affordable Care Act (ACA) as well as fundamental changes to the structure and funding of the Medicaid program, states and the Administration may achieve major changes to Medicaid through the use of Section 1115 Medicaid waivers.
+While the future of legislation to repeal and replace the Affordable Care Act (ACA) and make fundamental changes to the structure and funding of the Medicaid program is uncertain, states and the Administration may achieve major changes to Medicaid through the use of Section 1115 Medicaid waivers.
 Section 1115 Medicaid demonstration waivers provide states with an avenue to test new approaches that further the objectives of the Medicaid program in ways that differ from what states can do under current law.
 On March 14, 2017, the Centers for Medicare and Medicaid Services (CMS) sent a letter to state governors that signaled a willingness to use Section 1115 authority to “support innovative approaches to increase employment and community engagement” and “align Medicaid and private insurance policies for non-disabled adults.”
-In April, 2017, Maine and Wisconsin released for public comment at the state level proposed waivers that include many of these provisions.
-Wisconsin submitted its amendment request to CMS on June 7, 2017.
-CMS certified the amendment request as complete and the waiver is open for federal comment period until July 15, 2017.
+Wisconsin submitted a waiver amendment request to CMS in June 2017 and Maine submitted a waiver application to CMS in August 2017.

 Wisconsin and Maine’s proposals include provisions that have not been approved in any state (such as work requirements, drug testing, and time limits).
 Previously, CMS had not approved state waiver requests to require that Medicaid beneficiaries work as a condition of eligibility, on the basis that such a provision would not further the program’s purposes of promoting health coverage and access.
-Maine and Wisconsin’s waiver proposals also include other provisions that have not been approved to date including drug screening and testing (WI), premiums higher than 2% of income for some beneficiaries (ME), and eligibility time limits (both states).
+Maine and Wisconsin’s waiver proposals also include other provisions that have not been approved to date including drug screening and testing (WI), and eligibility time limits (both states).

 A number of provisions have never been approved for traditional, non-expansion populations (such as lock-outs for failure to pay premiums).
 Some policies, such as authority to impose premiums (as well as premium reductions for beneficiaries who participate in healthy behavior programs), eliminate non-emergency medical transportation, and eliminate retroactive eligibility, have been approved in some Section 1115 Medicaid expansion waiver states.
 Indiana also has Section 1916 (f) waiver authority to test graduated copayments of $25 for non-emergency use of the emergency room with a control group.
 However, no Section 1115 waivers approved to date for any Medicaid population include premiums as a condition of eligibility or coverage lock-outs for non-payment for those under 100% FPL.